inlets/inlets-pro/chart/inlets-pro/README.md

     port: 9090
 ```

 In a few moments, you'll get a public IP for the LoadBalancer for the data-plane.
+If you don't want to pay for individual LoadBalancers, you could consider using a NodePort, with a static port number assignment for each service you want to expose.
+NodePorts are harder to manage, but usually have no additional cost if your Kubernetes nodes have public IP addresses.

 The alternative approach to adding a LoadBalancer to expose the workload from the Kubernetes cluster is to add an Ingress definition for the `prometheus-tunnel-inlets-pro-data-plane` service instead.
-This way you can save on costs and re-use your existing IngressController.
+This way you can save on costs by only paying for a single LoadBalancer and IP, and multiplexing the various services through your IngressController.